Query by titles, IDs, and rich-text fields

 Choose Contains or Does Not Contain to search against exact or partial matches of a word or phrase.
 Choose Contains Words or Does Not Contain Words to search against an exact phrase or to use the wildcard character, *.
 These operators use the full-text search index.

 You can find work items that have an undefined field value by using the equals operator (=) and leaving the Value for the field blank.
 For example, the following filters will list all work items of type Task whose Activity field is blank.

 To list work items based on a field that isn't blank, use the not operator (<>) and leave the Value blank.

 To filter work items based on the category they belong to, use the In Group operator.
-For example, the following filter criteria will return all work items that are in the current team project, assigned to the team member, and defined as belonging to the Bug Category.
+For example, the following filter criteria will return all work items that are in the current project, assigned to the team member, and defined as belonging to the Bug Category.